Sara Oldfield - Secretary General

 Kirsty Shaw - Conservation Officer

-Kirsty is currently working on the project Enhancing tree conservation and forest restoration in Africa.
+Kirsty manages the project Enhancing tree conservation and forest restoration in Africa.

-Kirsty is also working on the Global Trees Campaign - a joint initiative between BGCI and Fauna and Flora International to secure the future of the world's threatened tree species and their benefits for humans and the wider environment.
-Current activities include working on the red list of Betulaceae and undertaking a global ex situ survey of conifer collections.
+Kirsty also works on the Global Trees Campaign - a joint initiative between BGCI and Fauna and Flora International to secure the future of the world's threatened tree species and their benefits for humans and the wider environment.
+Her current activities include Red Listing Betulaceae taxa and undertaking global surveys of ex situ tree collections, including conifers.

 Martha Love - Head of Finance